al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 skills: SQL, programming, google analytics, databases, etc...

 Improve something* - Particularly in big systems and organizations, that have many moving parts(variables) it can be very hard / impossible to predict the impact of a change.
-Very often the organization current status is a result of lucky or unlucky (external random) events mixed with internal changes at the right or wrong time.
-Typically the process of change(improvement) is a sequence of trial and errors until something works out.
-So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of (potentially useful) changes and in pointing the focus in the right direction.
+Very often the organization current status is a result of random lucky / unlucky events (and often external) at the right / wrong time.
+Typically the process of change(improvement) is a sequence of trial and errors until a change works out.
+So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of (potentially useful) changes and in focusing in the right direction.

+*Insight* triggers *Action* that allows for *Improvement*

+--

+## How?
+The Data Analysis Process for Improvements

+Step 1.
+Be aware of where you are:
+ 1.1 Learn the domain, ask the big scope questions: what is the purpose of this?
+Why this exists?
+What is the end goal? - Domain
+ 1.2 Break it down to the important key metrics - KPIs 1.3 What data needs to exist to allow to see the KPIs (the big scope questions).
+How up to date is required?
+When needs to be checked? - Dashboard

+Step 2.
+Optimize - Find Insights that improve what we see in step 1.
+ 2.1 Analysis: Be curious with the data and domain, play around, ask questions, learn the fine details, play with data, question current way, explore, try correlations, plot and visualize the data, compare to similar and external.
+ 2.2 Summarize and communicate the findings as recommendations for change(= Insights) 2.3 AB test the Insights

+The 2.1 step is a fun and somewhat creative(harder to mechanize), computers try automate this for example by checking strong correlations of every combination of variables, but often needs external information not existing directly in data, part of the domain know-how.

+## Metrics in an Organization

+1. Learn the domain and ecosystem: activities exist, what products, what are the end goals: usage, money, user count, downloads, etc..
+2. Who are the stakeholders, that can act on recommendations, and their understanding on stats.
+3. Define the metrics framework and the KPIs
+4. Data step 1: Build a daily / weekly report, what happened.
+With drill-down levels: level.1: sales change. level.2: what products changed the most. level.3: what countries sales changed more, etc...
+(Level.1 some say should be up to 3 KPIs)
+ - The data back-end systems are secondary and the tool to display it also.
+Excel is a great tool to create an agile dashboard.
+ - This exercise might also reveal gaps with data infrastructure.
+5. Data step 2: Actionable insights(recommendations) for each stakeholder.
+Guidance, and this will vary by stakeholder role.
+5.0.
+Be curious with the data, ask good questions, explore ideas, correlations 5.1.
+AB testing / Optimize - test changes and see how impact bottom line KPIs 5.2.
+Prediction Models can help see where we headed, can help automate process.

 ---